aztack/serializ/README.md

 # serializ
-serialize DOM node with special attributes to json
+A jQuery plugin for serializing DOM node with special attributes to json